Comprehensive Geospatiotemporal Analysis and Multimodal Integration Toolkit for R

 - 4.2Γ faster execution (684 ms vs 2,897 ms)

-See vignette("performance-benchmark") for complete benchmarks and reproducible code.
+See vignette("performance_benchmark") for complete benchmarks and reproducible code.

 Performance Tips